zzl-zeliang/DeepSeek-V3/README.md

 python fp8_cast_bf16.py --input-fp8-hf-path /path/to/fp8_weights --output-bf16-hf-path /path/to/bf16_weights
 ```

-**NOTE: Huggingface's Transformers has not been directly supported yet.**
+**NOTE: Hugging Face's Transformers has not been directly supported yet.**

 ### 6.1 Inference with DeepSeek-Infer Demo (example only)